Skip to Content

 Being happy with your equipment matters.
 You get used to how your skateboard responds.
 The feedback from your skateboard when you ride the street, the sounds of your wheels when they spin or the feeling when you pop your deck.

 When you buy a new deck you usually have to get used to it and you miss your old deck.
-After a few hours you are usually ok, and in a day or so you feel reborn.
+After a few hours you are usually ok, and in a day or so you are completely used to the setup.
 If not get a new deck!

 Your skateboard should feel like a natural extension of your body.
 At a certain skill level and any changes to your setup will take you some time to get used to.
 It’s perfectly normal.

 So what’s my point?
 I believe technology certainly helps us getting better material and keeps us safer.
 Compared to the early old school skateboard we’ve come a long way.
-I just don’t think it always helps us skate better, except for cheap toy decks, they are awful.
+I just don’t think it always helps us skate better.

 If you get new trucks and suddenly your skills improve it might be that these trucks fit your style better than your old ones.
 It could also be a placebo, you think they are better and you have more confidence.
 All of a sudden, you seem just skate better.
 Forget that last line, maybe I’ve just ruined your placebo effect (sorry).